Gluskin Sheff quarterly profit slips as fees drop

-(Reuters) - Canadian asset manager Gluskin Sheff + Associates Inc reported on Thursday a 55 percent drop in quarterly profit on a sharp decline in performance fees.
+(Reuters) - Canadian asset manager Gluskin Sheff + Associates Incpfi reported on Thursday a 55 percent drop in quarterly profit on a sharp decline in performance fees.

 The company said net income fell to C$27.2 million, or 86 Canadian cents per share, in the quarter ended Dec.
 31. That compared with C$60.4 million, or C$2.05 per share, in the year ago period.